 Even with all of these security measures in place, someone who is truly determined can break into your system.
 You should simply count on it happening at some point, even if you’re incredibly careful.
 When a security breach does occur, you need to have a contingency plan in place.

 Any good contingency plan will include a method of evaluating the damage caused by the security breach.
 You need to know just what was compromised and what the fallout of the compromise will be.
+Make sure that you are open and honest with your customers at this time as failure to do so can lead to other consequences.
+Silencing employees who speak out is even worse – you don’t want to juggle a legal fight with a whistleblower lawyer at the same time as cleaning up a data breach – so remain open to conversation at this time.
 Even individuals experience fallout from security breaches, such as identity theft.
 Once the damage is evaluated, you need a method for fixing the problems it has caused.
 In some cases, you may actually have to format the drive and start from scratch, which is where that data backup is going to become critical.

 There is no magic bullet when it comes to security.
 Over the years I’ve searched, in vain, for a magic bullet and it isn’t even possible to conceive of one.
 Therefore, it’s the user and administrator who are best prepared for the eventuality of spying and security breaches that are in the best position to handle it later.
 Let me know your thoughts on security at John@JohnMuellerBooks.com.